Whitefish Climate Action Plan

 - The committee hosted a public open house to discuss the plan and invite resident suggestions on Wednesday, June 14, 2017

-- 144 citizens took a resident survey in October 2017.
-See result summary here: CAP survey results
+- 344 citizens took a resident survey.
+See result summary here: Public Participation Appendix B

 - The Committee hosted a public forum on Wednesday, October 18, 2017 about reducing community and public health risk from wildfires and smoky fire seasons.
 Read Whitefish Pilot article.

 - The CAP Committee and Climate Smart co-hosted a Solar-Ease Workshop on March 7, 2018 to engage residents in household and community solar solutions.